untitled

 Bishop Sumi: I would say, life itself is mostly ironical, you see?
 That the meaning faith to religion, it's the direct way to entering one gate.
 Mostly the gate is all—always opening.
 But one could enter.
 How he want to—willing to it—this is a very serious viewpoint for religion.
 You can't understand Japanese poem?
 Door always open, but who enter in?
 If you willing to enter, or not, it's the important point, extremely important point.
 Someone called it's religious or not—it's the problem of yourself, no?
 Your problem is always your problem—it's not mine [laughs].
 You must resolve yourself this point.
 It's our Zen way.
 So, sound of Zen meaning oneness include everything.
 So, but when asserted[?]— chosen—what is ritual for me or not.
 It need[?] with my intellectual part or practical part, it's the same needed.
 Generally, it will be knowledge itself come outside, but wisdom must be arisen from in the heart of my—our—through some experience, or understanding, or realization.
 This is a separate point, religious or not, isn't it?

-World is very difficult to explain, so that point—so, it's not openly we must discuss.
-To faith to faith[?].
+World is very difficult to explain, so that point—so, it's not openly we must discuss to face to face.
 Sometimes need is some explanation, but sometimes need no was[?] one word.
 Yesterday one gentleman come to my temple and asked me "What is satori?" —that person said [laughs] enlightenment.
 He'd read many koan problem, but he don't understand satori itself.
 He only guess intellectual, through the novel or the—some sutra.
 But it is not real.
-His intellectual point must be preferred[?], but his daily life never changed.
+His intellectual point must be profound[?], but his daily life never changed.

 It's very, very—always we are running the circle, sure?
 The starting point is not different, that is.
 Zen itself must be concerning our daily life, not only idealistic.